jswymer/mydoctest/articles/bank-how-setup-bank-statement-service.md

 # How to: Set Up the Envestnet Yodlee Bank Feeds Service
 You can import electronic bank statements from your bank to quickly fill the **Payment Reconciliation Journal** window so you can apply payments and reconcile the bank account.
 For more information, see [Apply Payments Automatically and Reconcile Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

-The Envestnet Yodlee Bank Feeds service is installed as an extension to Project "Madeira" and ready to be enabled.
+The Envestnet Yodlee Bank Feeds service is installed as an extension to Project "Madeira" and is ready to be enabled.
 For more information, see [Customizing Project "Madeira" Using Extensions ](ui-extensions.md).

 When you have enabled the bank feed service, you must link the involved bank account to the online bank account that the feed will come from.
 You link bank accounts to online bank accounts in the following different scenarios: